morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 https://www.youtube.com/watch?v=_pBf2hGqXL8

 Information that is helpful with OpenWRT if you intend to use a USB WiFi adapter: OpenWRT has driver packages for several Mediatek/Ralink chipsets to include the mt7925u, mt7925e, mt7921u, mt7921e, mt7612u and mt7610u.
 These drivers work well but do not support DFS channels for AP mode on the 5 GHz band.
 Realtek out-of-kernel drivers are a real challenge on OpenWRT and are best avoided.
 As of kernel 6.14, in-kernel drivers for the rtl8812au and rtl8821/11au chips have been added.
-As of kernel 6.15, an in-kernel driver for the rtl8814au chip has been added.
+As of kernel 6.16, an in-kernel driver for the rtl8814au chip has been added.
 Additionally, many other Realtek WiFi 5 drivers have been improved to the point in rtw88 that performance is good.
-Hopefully this support can be added to OpenWRT at some point.
-Recommend that you avoid Realtek WiFi 6 and 7 adapters.
+Hopefully this Realtek rtw88 WiFi 5 support can be added to OpenWRT at some point but until that happens, you should probably use adapters with Mediatek chipsets.
+Additionally, at this time, I recommend that you avoid Realtek WiFi 6 and 7 USB adapters.

 #### Single Band or Dual Band - Your Choice